timtroendle/possibility-for-electricity-autarky/report/main.md

 :   The world database on protected areas [@UNEP-WCMC:2017] maps areas that are protected by national law.
 It is provided as a vector database.

-Gridded Population of the World v4
+Global Human Settlement Population Grid

-:   The gridded population of the world data base provides an estimate of the spatial distribution of the worlds population in 2020 with a resolution of 30 arcseconds [@CIESIN:2016; @Doxsey-Whitfield:2015].
+:   The gridded population of the world data base provides an estimate of the spatial distribution of the worlds population in 2015 with a resolution of 250m [@JRC:2015].
 It is based on national censuses and population registers.

 NUTS